-There’s two movements here.
+There are two movements here.
 Sometimes one machine can let you perform both.
 Other machines split the exercise up.
-Both are done from a seated position For a hip abduction you’re starting with your knees together and pushing them apart.
-For a hip adduction you’re starting with your knees apart and pushing them together.
+Both are done from a seated position.
+For a hip abduction, you’re starting with your knees together and pushing them apart.
+For a hip adduction, you’re starting with your knees apart and pulling them together.

 The standing calf raise machine

-The standing calf raise machine is, unlike lots of other machines, pretty similar to doing it with just weights.
+Unlike many other machines, the standing calf raise machine is pretty similar to doing it with free weights.
 You’re unsupported, lifting up and down on your toes to engage the calf muscle.
 Both versions of the exercise aim to target the muscles at the back of the lower leg.

-The muscles in the calves are needed for lots of different movements and can often lag behind in terms of strength than the quads or the hamstrings.
+The muscles in the calves are needed for lots of different movements.
+Sometimes, they lag behind in terms of strength compared to the quads or the hamstrings.
 That means standing calf raises might be just what’s needed to top up your efforts.

 Are leg machines effective?

-If you know what you’re using them for and why, leg exercise on machines can play a great part in your fitness routine.
+If you know what you’re using them for and why, leg exercises on the machines can play a great part in your fitness routine.

-Just know that as a general rule, they’re more isolated in nature.
-So first and foremost, focus on compound exercises like squats, deadlifts, hip thrusts, and lunges.
+As a general rule, they help you to isolate a muscle group more.
+So first and foremost, focus on core lifts like squats, deadlifts, hip thrusts, and lunges.
 Then top up your efforts and add training volume by using the leg exercise machines too.

 What is the best workout for your legs?